More About Ellen

 Apropos of Tennyson, he wrote a poem titled “Edward Grey” about a woman named Ellen Adair.
 I was not named after this Ellen Adair, as much as I might be pleased by this Victorian heritage.
 I was named after Ellen Cutler, an Irish woman with whom my father did fieldwork, and a maternal ancestor of mine named Ellen Adair White, who was the wife of a Florida statesman and purportedly a famous nineteenth-century beauty.
 I suppose I'll get my Victorian heritage one way or another.

 My favourite book is Joyce’s Ulysses, and I am not just saying that.
 I like language, and I like things that are difficult.
 These are two reasons that I also like my profession in the theatre.
 My second favourite book is Eliot’s Middlemarch.
 After that, my favourites are not numbered.
-They include The Years, Mrs. Dalloway, The Corrections, Cloud Atlas, War and Peace, Persuasion, The Unbearable Lightness of Being, and Harry Potter.
+They include The Art of Fielding, Infinite Jest, The Years, Mrs. Dalloway, The Corrections, Cloud Atlas, War and Peace, Persuasion, The Unbearable Lightness of Being, and Harry Potter.

 My favourite genre of movie is People Fighting with Swords.
 Be it 300 or The Three Musketeers, I will be there, even if I can tell from the preview that it will be bad.
 I am drawn to it like the proverbial moth to the proverbial movie projector playing films of people fighting with swords.
 Anything Set Before 1950 is my second favourite movie genre.
 Any movie where people whisper things to one another whilst doing stately dances will also singe the wings of my extended metaphor.
 However, I like movies in nearly every genre.